LE CHATEAU DE LA BELLE AU BOIS DORMANT

 The basic layout for this postcard design has been around for a quite a few years and I had previously picked up a large normal edged postcard with these illustrated letters on it.
 This one here is obviously different as it is shaped around the edge of the individual letters.
 I liked this one but, I have mentioned before that shaped postcards, especially large ones, are rarely collected by postcard collectors (I am an exception to this rule), in fact they are somewhat looked down upon I think.
 Amongst the general-public though, they are reasonably popular.

-Hopefully, assuming this has posted, the wifi at this Disney hotel in Disneyland Resort Paris – which means, for today at least, I am back posting.
+Hopefully, assuming this has posted, the wifi at this Disney hotel in Disneyland Resort Paris is workin– which means, for today at least, I am back posting.
 As I am in France I thought I would post this unusual postcard composite set.

 30 RUE PASCAL